 The connectivity of the landscape is important, since great crested newts often occur in metapopulations that encompass a cluster of several or many ponds.
 This helps ensure the survival of populations even if sub-populations are affected by, for example, pond desiccation or fish introductions.

-In April 2012 work began to create three new ponds at Little Wittenham Woods funded by RWE npower and Trust for Oxfordshire’s Environment (TOE), with funding made available from Grundon Waste Management, Viridor and Waste Recycling Group.
-The work was finished in time for World Earth Day (22nd April), a day celebrated in 175 countries worldwide to increase awareness and appreciation of the Earth’s natural environment.
+In April 2012 work began to create three new ponds in Little Wittenham Wood, funded by RWE npower and Trust for Oxfordshire’s Environment (TOE), with funding made available from Grundon Waste Management, Viridor and Waste Recycling Group.

-Some plants that were growing, such as greater bittercress, Cardamine amara (middle right photo), are scarce wet woodland plants so these that were dug up and replanted in the same place once the work was complete; bittercress is important as it’s the plant that the orange tip butterfly uses to lay its eggs on.
-Bluebells (top right photo), water figwort, and sedges were also transplanted.
+Trees were cleared to provide space for the new ponds and ensure that the ponds wouldn’t become too shaded and cool in the future; some of the wood was retained to create new habitats.
+Work had to be carried out carefully to ensure no newts or other important species were damaged during the excavation.
+Some plants that were growing, such as greater bittercress Cardamine amara are scarce wet woodland plants so these that were replanted once the work was complete; bittercress is important as it’s the plant that the orange tip butterfly uses to lay its eggs on.
+Bluebells, water figwort, and sedges were also transplanted.

 The new ponds filled naturally with rain water and were very shortly found to contain great crested newts, other amphibians and an array of other pond life.
 The wood that was removed allowed the creation of other features and habitats: standing dead wood (a rare but vital invertebrate habitat), hibernacula for the newts and other species, and protrusions from the water as a place for dragonfly larvae to emerge.